 But there is a simple, effective way to strengthen your belief in your clients: it’s what I call “the disciplines of believing in people.”
 A spiritual discipline is something you practice to build an internal habit.
 Instead of trying to somehow feel closer to God, God has given us a set of practical disciplines like prayer, silence, or fasting to work on.
 When we discipline ourselves to do these practical things, our love for Him grows naturally in the process.

-Coaching has similar disciplines: listening, asking questions, and keeping responsibility with the client are three.
+Coaching has similar disciplines: listening, asking questions, and keeping responsibility with the client is three.
 For instance, listening is more than a good technique: it’s a practical way of saying, “I believe in you!”
 Real, I’m-100%-here-right-now listening sends a message to the client: you are so important, what you are saying is so valuable, that I am going to put aside all my own thoughts just to focus on YOU.
 To really listen is to say in unmistakable language, “I believe in you.”
 In practical terms, listening is believing in a person.

 Asking questions is similar.
 I can ask questions because it is a useful technique, it increases people’s buy-in, it makes them responsible for the solution.
 Asking as a technique has some utility.
-But I can also ask because I want to know what you have to say, because I expect you to be able to arrive at a great answer—probably a better answer than I could come up with.
+But I can also ask because I want to know what you have to say because I expect you to be able to arrive at a great answer—probably a better answer than I could come up with.
 Asking questions is an unmistakable way of saying, “I believe in your capacity and your ability!”

 And the beauty of the disciplines is, when you practice them, they change you as well.
 If you act like you believe in people, soon you find yourself actually, instinctively believing in them more than ever.
 That’s how disciplines work: you change the way you act and eventually the way you think and feel changes along with it.
 When you listen intently, ask great questions, and keep the client responsible, you are telling them you believe in them in the most powerful way, and you are growing in your capacity as a coach at the same time.